 - Reset (Shift-Esc) resets the flight to the selected starting position.
-Comes in handy if you get lost or something goes wrong. - Load Flight Recorder Tape (Shift-F1) load a pre-recorded flight to play back. - Save Flight Recorder Tape (Shift-F2) saves the current flight to play back later. - Screenshot (F3) saves a screen shot as fqfs-screen-XXX.jpq. - Screenshot Directory allows you to set the directory for screenshots to be saved to. - Sound Configuration configures the volume for various sound channels, and whether they are heard outside the aircraft. - Quit (Esc) exits the program.
+Comes in handy if you get lost or something goes wrong. - Load Flight Recorder Tape (Shift-F1) load a pre-recorded flight to play back.

+- Save Flight Recorder Tape (Shift-F2) saves the current flight to play back later. - Screenshot (F3) saves a screen shot as fgfs-screen-XXX.jpg. - Screenshot Directory allows you to set the directory for screenshots to be saved to. - Sound Configuration configures the volume for various sound channels, and whether they are heard outside the aircraft. - Input Configuration configures the behaviour of the mouse. - Scenery Download configures automatic download of scenery over the Internet using the TerraSync feature. - Quit (Esc) exits the program.